ibm-cloud-docs/containers/encryption.md

 ## Cluster secrets
 {: #cluster-secret-encryption}

 Kubernetes secrets are base64 encoded by default.
-You can further protect Kubernetes secrets and any credentials stored in secrets by enabling a key management service (KMS) provider, such as {{site.data.keyword.keymanagementservicefull}} or {{site.data.keyword.hscrypto}}.
+You can further protect Kubernetes secrets and any credentials stored in secrets by enabling a key management service (KMS) provider, such as {{site.data.keyword.keymanagementservicefull}}.

 There is a temporary limitation when using a Key Protect single tenant instance for bring your own key (BYOK) encyrption for worker node boot disk and cluster secret encryption.
-To use a single tenant instance with your cluster, you must ensure that their service-to-service authorizaiton policy is scoped to the Key Protect service or instance level and not to a key or key ring.
+To use a single tenant instance with your cluster, you must ensure that their service-to-service authorization policy is scoped to the Key Protect service or instance level and not to a key or key ring.
 This limiation applies only to Key Protect single tenant instances.
 {: important}

 When you enable a key management service (KMS) provider for your cluster, you bring your own root key.
 The root key is used to encrypt the data encryption keys (DEKs) which are then used to encrypt the secrets in your cluster.
 The root key is stored in the KMS provider instance that you control.
 The encrypted DEKs are stored in etcd and can only be unencrypted using the root key from the KMS provider.
 For more information about how key encryption works, see [Envelope encryption](/docs/key-protect?topic=key-protect-envelope-encryption).